Whatsapp Icon

 STAGE I STOMACH CANCER TREATMENT

 People with stage I cancer of the stomach typically get their cancer removed by total or subtotal gastrectomy.
 It also eliminates surrounding lymph nodes.
 Endoscopic resection of some small T1a cancers can rarely be an option.
 There is generally no need for further care after the surgery.
-Before surgery, chemotherapy (chemo) or chemoradiation (chemo plus radiation therapy) may be administered to try to shrink cancer and make it easier to remove it.
+Before surgery, chemotherapy (chemo) or chemoradiation (chemo plus radiation therapy) may be administered to try to shrink the cancer and make it easier to remove it.

 STAGE II STOMACH CANCER TREATMENT